francesctr4/Ymir-Engine/README.md

 - Editor Windows
 - ...etc
 - The shader is currently responsible for the transformations on the gameobjects, so if you upload a model without a texture, the shader won't be enabled and the transformations won't be applied.
+To solve this apply the checker texture to the gameObject or drag a texture to enable the shader.

 ## Features